-Previously at Ferris State University (2000-2005), in Big Rapids, Michigan, Rick taught graduate and undergraduate courses in Information Assurance and Security, Network Management, and E-Business Strategy.
+Previously at Ferris State University (2000-2005), Rick taught graduate and undergraduate courses in Information Assurance and Security, Network Management, Intelligent Agents, and E-Business Strategy.
 Rick also served as a Technology Director and Educator for various school districts, a Communications Electronic Warfare Officer for the U.S. Army, and a Radio Disc Jockey.

 He has authored numerous articles in the area of Small Scale Digital Device Forensics, created the Small Scale Digital Device Forensics Journal and the Mobile Forensics World Conference, and acts as a reviewing editor for the National Institute of Standards and Technology (NIST) on Guidelines for Mobile Device Forensics, Guidelines for Cellphone Forensics, Guidelines for PDA Forensics, Cell Phone Forensic Tools, and PDA Forensic Tools.
 As a consultant, Rick also works with state and federal agencies in Mobile Device Forensics and Security.